Mirjana Spoljaric Egger: United Nations

+From August 2018, Spoljaric served as the United Nations Assistant Secretary-General, Assistant Administrator of the UN Development Programme (UNDP), and Director of the Regional Bureau for Europe and the CIS.
+Those positions were succeeded by Ivana Živković from Croatia in September 2022.

+International Committee of the Red Cross

 In November 2021, the Assembly of the International Committee of the Red Cross elected Spoljaric Egger as President of the Committee with effect from 1 October 2022 in place of Peter Maurer.
 She is the first woman in this office.